ikaganacar1/Hyprland_Dotfiles/README.md

 ```
 If you already have a .gif file put it inside of the backgrounds/ folder and put a frame in background/gifs folder.
 * Feel free to contribute :)
+* Important limitation: Swww loads gif images very slow so -as a little cheat- i load a frame of the gif first.